Socialist Workers Party of Hungary

 Imre Nagy, the future prime minister and leader of the 1956 Revolution, was involved in organizing the underground MSZMP chapter in his home town of Kaposvár.
 The Hungarian Socialist Workers' Party he helped establish during the Revolution was similarly named.

-The right-wing government of Miklós Horthy cracked down on the party in 1928.
+The regime of Miklós Horthy cracked down on the party in 1928.
 Its leaders, such as Vági and Mátyás Rákosi were arrested and sentenced to one year in prison.
+The prominent leaders of the party Sándor Fürst and Imré Sallai were executed in 1932 on false charges.